 Dress and Grooming Guidelines

 During school and at all school-sponsored events, students must be in uniform or, on free dress occasions, dressed in compliance with the free dress code.
 Students must be clean and well-groomed.
 Their uniforms and free dress clothes must be clean and in good condition.
 Parents will be notified when students are not giving the proper attention to cleanliness and grooming.
 Students may be sent home to correct the problem.
 Parents are asked to guide their children in this important area.

 Students’ hair must not be bleached or colored in any unconventional or distracting manner.
 Hair must be clean, combed, and worn in a style appropriate for school.
 Boys must be clean shaven.

 Students may not wear hats, scarves, wigs, nail polish, or make-up to school.
 Girls are permitted to wear headbands.
-Headbands that tie may not be worn to school.
+Headbands, ribbons, or hair ties worn may not be part of a costume or a novelty headband.
 Girls with pierced ears may wear one post or small hoop earring in each ear lobe.
 Only chains/necklaces that are religious may be worn around the neck, and must be tucked inside the shirt.
 Boys may not wear earrings.
 Boys and girls may wear wristwatches.
-Other jewelry is not permitted.
+Smart watches or any watch that can be communicated with and all other jewelry is not permitted.

 Final discretion in areas of dress and grooming is left to the administration.